SEscobedo/AstraSolaris/README.md

 ## Visit website

-Know more of this project at www.astrasolaris.org
-The on-line access to the main model can be found at www.astrasolaris.org/app/solarsystem For the list of active projects you can visit www.astrasolaris.org/site/projects
+Know more about this project at www.astrasolaris.org The on-line access to the main model can be found at www.astrasolaris.org/app/solarsystem For the list of active projects you can visit www.astrasolaris.org/site/projects

 ## Collaboration
-This project is mean to be open for different kinds of collaboration.
+This project is mean to be open to different kinds of collaboration.
 You can contribute in the next items:

 * Proposing ideas for new projects or improve the existing ones.
-* Scienific reviews and tests.
+* Scientific reviews and tests.
 * Making graphic material for projects and media (pictures, banners, etc.)
 * Using Astra Solaris projects and finding problems.
 * Sharing.

-For collaborate this way you can join to [discussions](https://github.com/SEscobedo/AstraSolaris/discussions).
+To collaborate this way you can join in the [discussions](https://github.com/SEscobedo/AstraSolaris/discussions).
 You can also contact us at www.astrasolaris.org/site/contact

 * Supporting Astra Soalaris.
 For supporting refer to the _Sponsor this project_ in this repo.